horta/almosthere/README.md

 struct athr *at5 = athr_create(100, .opts=ATHR_PERC);
 ```

-The first parameter is mandatory and specify the total volume from which we will consume through `athr_consume` calls.
+The first parameter is mandatory and specify the total volume from which we will consume through `athr_eat` calls.
 A `athr_finish` call then ends the process.

 ## Authors